In the mood for a little relaxation? Why not plan a visit to one of the world’s best hot springs and natural thermal baths.

 Today, only two of the bathhouses are still in operation as public bathhouses.
 The first is the Buckstaff Bathhouse.
 Buckstaff Bathhouse was built in 1912 and still has many of its original fittings.
 The Buckstaff offers a tradition 1900’s hydrotherapy experience featuring a range of fun contraptions like a sitz bath and vapour cabinet.
 Buckstaff’s service is first-come-first-serve and the cost is $82 for a bathing package.

 The second is the Quapaw Bathhouse.
 Quapaw was built in 1922 in the Spanish Colonial style and operates as a modern spa with hot bathing pools.
 The main feature is the four hot bathing pools under its copper cupola.
-Guests can purchase a thermal pool pass that provides access to the pools as well as addition spa treatments such as a visit to the natural steam cave in the basement.
+Guests can purchase a thermal pool pass that provides access to the pools as well as additional spa treatments such as a visit to the natural steam cave in the basement.
 Cost ranges from $20 to $300.
-If planning to do a full treatment at the Quapaw Bathhouse, consider staying at The Waters Hotel to receive 15% off all spa treatments.
+If planning to do a full treatment at the Quapaw Bathhouse, consider staying at The Waters Hotel to receive a discount on spa treatments.

 Sol Duc Hot Springs, Washington State, USA